Skip to main content

 Creating a Work Order

-You can create a new Work Order from two different locations:
+You can begin creating a new Work Order from two different locations:

-• Clients will see this at Catalog > Work Orders
+Clients do not have an Operations menu and will see this at Catalog -> Work Orders

 Creating a new Work Order from a Product view will skip the Merchant and Product selection.